 I know this is all going to sound like the dark ages to a generation brought up on computers, the internet, mobile phones, CDs, and DVDs, but don't you imagine it!
 Our parents had it tough: first the depression, and then the war.
 But we grew up in the flush of post war prosperity.
 Let me give you a few pointers.

 - It was possible to raise a family on a single income.
-At the bottom of economic ladder where my family belonged, the wife and mother often had to seek part time or casual employment, but single incomes were regarded as the norm.
+At the bottom of economic ladder where my family belonged, the wife and mother often had to seek part time or casual employment, but single incomes were regarded as the default.

 - Despite that, they could afford children.
 They don't call us baby boomers for nothing!
 Today, despite everyone being twice as rich, our fertility is well below replacement rate.
 What has gone wrong?